mrcavalcanti/mosaicoo/docs/sources/developers/plugins/development-with-local-grafana.md

 # Development with local Grafana

-This guide allows you to setup a development environment where you run Grafana and your plugin locally.
+This guide allows you to setup a development environment where you run Mosaicoo and your plugin locally.
 With this, you will be able to see your changes as you add them.

-## Run Grafana in your host
+## Run Mosaicoo in your host

-If you have git, Go and the required version of NodeJS in your system, you can clone and run Grafana locally:
+If you have git, Go and the required version of NodeJS in your system, you can clone and run Mosaicoo locally:

 1. Download and set up Grafana.
 You can find instructions on how to do it in the [developer-guide](https://github.com/grafana/grafana/blob/HEAD/contribute/developer-guide.md).

-2. Grafana will look for plugins, by default, on its `data/plugins` directory.
+2. Mosaicoo will look for plugins, by default, on its `data/plugins` directory.
 You can create a symbolic link to your plugin repository to detect new changes:

    ```bash
    ln -s <plugin-path>/dist data/plugins/<plugin-name>
    ```

-3. (Optional) If the step above doesn't work for you (e.g. you are running on Windows), you can also modify the default path in the Grafana configuration (that can be found at `conf/custom.ini`) and point to the directory with your plugin:
+3. (Optional) If the step above doesn't work for you (e.g. you are running on Windows), you can also modify the default path in the Mosaicoo configuration (that can be found at `conf/custom.ini`) and point to the directory with your plugin:

    ```ini
    [paths]
    plugins = <path-to-your-plugin-parent-directory>
    ```

-## Run Grafana with docker-compose
+## Run Mosaicoo with docker-compose

-Another possibility is to run Grafana with docker-compose so it runs in a container.
+Another possibility is to run Mosaicoo with docker-compose so it runs in a container.
 For doing so, create the docker-compose file in your plugin directory:

 **NOTE**: Some plugins already include a docker-compose file so you can skip this step.